blue-smoke-media/BSM/migration-notes.md

-Build out CTA form's for index page (CTA-audit, CTA-other) (not using contact.php vars) remove /html/ and .html from file path in Apache (/html/ -> drop html files into root directory)(learn regex?) php redirect or success page (CoBe) update scss mixins color-pallet from CoBe -> go and resave all scss files to update new vars in mixins.scss audit-cta font -> cabin
+Build out CTA form's for index page (CTA-audit, CTA-other) (not using contact.php vars) remove /html/ and .html from file path in Apache (/html/ -> drop html files into root directory)(learn regex?) php redirect or success page (CoBe) ALL FORMS update scss mixins color-pallet from CoBe -> go and resave all scss files to update new vars in mixins.scss audit-cta font -> cabin